Global rigidity of two-dimensional bubbles: Two-dimensional stationary hollow vortices with surface tension

 Clearly, for $\We = 0$ the only solution is a unit circle.
-In particular, the problem interpolates between the classification of constant mean curvature curves ($\We = 0$) and Serrin's overdetermined free boundary value problem \cite{MR333220} ($\We = \infty$).
+In particular, the problem interpolates between the classification of constant mean curvature curves ($\We = 0$) and the exterior analogue of Serrin's overdetermined free boundary value problem \cite{MR333220,MR1463801} ($\We = \infty$).
 Both problems are uniquely solved by $\S = \partial B_1(0)$ (up to translation).
 Our method is inspired by Weinberger's solution to Serrin's problem \cite{MR333221}.